Featured image for Moltbot (Clawdbot) Guide: Self-Hosted AI Setup & Tutorial

 Is it perfect?
 No. There are rough edges, occasional bugs, and moments where the configuration syntax frustrates me.
 But those trade-offs feel worth it for what I get in return.

-If you’ve made it this far, you’re probably the kind of person who’d appreciate Clawdbot.
+If you’ve made it this far, you’re probably the kind of person who’d appreciate Moltbot.
 Give it a try.
 Start small—install it, connect one messaging app, try a few simple tasks.
 See if it fits your workflow.

 The worst case?
 You spend an afternoon learning something interesting about self-hosted AI.
 The best case?
 You gain a powerful, privacy-respecting assistant that actually makes your daily life better.